OdinsHat/odinshat.github.io/source/_posts/Are-Older-Programmers-Still-Viable.md

  - programming
 ---

 Found this interesting video on whether older programmers can still be relevant.
+A good question considering I'm now in my thirties and Mark Zuckerberg famously said:

+> "If you're over 30, you're a slow old man" ~ Mark Zuckerberg

+*(at the time of writing Mark Zuckerberg is 32yrs old - the same age as me)*

-A good question considering I'm now in my thirties and Mark Zuckerberg famously said "If you're over 30, you're a low old man".
-Along with a tring of other similar statements from Zuck and major people at Intel, etc.
+Along with a string of other similar statements from Zuck and major people at Intel, etc.

 I wonder if Zuckerberg's opinion has changed since he reached 30?